Riverside Park (Indianapolis): 30th Street Bridge

+A 20th-century postcard featuring the 30th Street Bridge.

 The present 30th Street Bridge was built during 1906–1907, replacing an iron truss bridge dating from the 1870s or 1880s.
 It was designed by H. W. Klausmann, who also designed the Emrichsville Bridge, and included similar features: a steel-reinforced concrete arch structure, Beaux-Arts style cladding in Bedford limestone, ornamental lampposts, and grand staircases leading down to the river at either bank.

 Suspension bridges

 Two steel suspension bridges for bicycle and pedestrian use were installed over the White River in 1901.
 One was located about 1 mi below the 30th Street Bridge and the other about 1/2 mi north of 30th Street, near 35th Street.
 The north suspension bridge was damaged by an ice gorge in January 1904 and it is unclear whether it was repaired or removed.
 The south suspension bridge was swept away by an ice gorge in February 1918 and the steel was sold for scrap.